ebru/notes-from-the-day/README.md

 An attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.

 1. Check for the request if it comes from the same origin.
 CORS.
-2. Signed token must be provided in the request.
+2. A signed token must be provided in the request.
 JWT.

 ---

 ### 22.10.19
-Four Principles of **Object Oriented Programming**
+Four Principles of **Object-Oriented Programming**

 **1. Encapsulation**

-Makes all objects manage their state on their own with private variables/methods and only expose some public functionality to other classes.
-They can use these public methods to modify or reach to the state but they can never directly change it.
+It makes all objects manage their state on their own with private variables/methods and only expose some public functionality to other classes.
+They can use these public methods to modify or reach the state but they can never directly change it.

 **2. Polymorphism**